creator318/FS-Elite-Notes/Day7/CN6.md

 Explanation:
 ------------
-The first octet 192 is within the Multicast range.
+The first octet 192 is within the Class C range.

 ## Solution: